ponylang/ponylang-website/content/contribute/triage.md

 ### Locate the regression point

 Not every problem a user reports will be caused by a bug introduced in `ponyc`.
-Some will be bugs in LLVM, clang, gcc, the OS and what not.
+Some will be bugs in LLVM, Clang, GCC, the OS and what not.
 However, many bugs will be in `ponyc`, for these bugs, locating the point the bug was introduced vastly speed up the time to diagnose and fix.

 Git-bisect is an amazing tool for tracking down when a regression was introduced.
-If you aren't familiar with git-bisect, its a great tool to learn and will serve you well as a developer.
-Even without git-bisect you can still locate a regression point.
+If you aren't familiar with git-bisect, it's a great tool to learn and will serve you well as a developer.
+Even without git-bisect, you can still locate a regression point.
 The process goes something like this:

 * Create a minimal example that easily demonstrates the problem.
 * Pick a commit from the past.